RainbowMiner/RainbowMiner/README.md

 4. If your rig contains AMD graphic cards, RainbowMiner's overclocking features rely on MSI Afterburner, you should install and run it: [Download](http://download.msi.com/uti_exe//vga/MSIAfterburnerSetup.zip)
 5. If you want to have accurate power and clock values for your CPU, please install the [PawnIO driver](https://github.com/namazso/PawnIO.Setup/releases/latest/download/PawnIO_setup.exe) available from here: https://pawnio.eu/

 Finally: check, if Powershell 7 is in your PATH, because RainbowMiner will not run correctly, if the path to powershell is missing.
-Sometimes `C:\Program Files\PowerShell\7` has to be added manually to the PATH environment variable after installing Powershell 6.
+Sometimes `C:\Program Files\PowerShell\7` has to be added manually to the PATH environment variable after installing PowerShell 7.
 Here is a nice tutorial, on how to add to PATH environment variable https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/amp/

-A note on Windows Nvidia drivers.
-Recommended lite-packed versions are available for direct download:

 ### Ubuntu 22.04 AMD Pre-requisites
-AMD drivers on recent versions of Ubuntu have been flakley, and challenging to install.
+AMD drivers on recent versions of Ubuntu have been flaky and challenging to install.
 As of December 22, there is a nearly out of the box solution that works.
 Using older, or non-LTS versions of Ubuntu is always going to present a challenge down the road in terms of staying current from a security perspective, and who wants their rig getting owned?
 So 22.04.01 (LTS) is going to be a popular distro choice for rigs.

 This has only been confirmed as working with RX 6700XT, RX 5700XT and RX5700.